Ecoando, by Ryoko Sekiguchi and Samon Takahashi

 The author’s voice then becomes the vector for the voices she invokes and evokes, voices from which the very meaning of ‘evocatio’ derives.
 The written word frees itself from the eye and this transformation inspires the duo formed for the occasion, as if the essence of each aggregate of words were, above all, nothing more than an invitation to its interpretation.

 Commissioned by CAM for the Opening Party of its new building, this lecture performance seamlessly blends the realms of a multi-languages landscape of sensations, weaving a tapestry of creative expression.
-Both artists will be on stage, exploring the intricate interplay between words and sounds, while surrounded by a collection of transmission artefacts.
+Both artists will be on stage, exploring the intricate interplay between words and sounds.

 Engawa – A Season of Contemporary Art from Japan